kenricashe/lucee-installer/lucee/linux/sys/upgrade-in-progress.md

-# "Upgrade in Progress" Lucee/Apache Server-Wide Status Management
+# Scripted "Upgrade in Progress" for Lucee + Apache

-The bash shell script `upgrade-in-progress.sh` is used to begin or end upgrade mode.
-When in upgrade mode, requests for any Lucee file in every website that has been configured for this (see VirtualHost config below) respond with a static HTML "Upgrade in Progress" notification.
+The bash shell script `upgrade-in-progress.sh` is used to begin and then end the display of an "Upgrade in Progress" notification for every Lucee request of every website that has been configured for this flip-a-switch style automation (see VirtualHost config below).

-Note how the URL does not change!
-That way the user can see the upgrade status without being redirected to a different page, and JavaScript is used to automatically refresh the page when the upgrade is complete.
+Note how the user's original requested URL does not change!
+That way the upgrade status can be shown without redirecting to a different page, and JavaScript is used to automatically refresh the page when the upgrade is complete.

 ## Typical upgrade command sequence: